0

 Nature's Antidepressant Effects

 A study even revealed that exposure to green spaces significantly reduces symptoms of depression among adolescents.
-So next time your child feels low or stressed out?
-A dose of Mother Nature might be all they need.
+So spending time outdoors with your children may be helpful if you have noticed them feeling down.

 Forest Bathing and Phytochemicals for Immune Support